Online support details, syntax examples, and usage notes for DDL operations are provided under the following topics in this section.

 Optimizing a table

-OPTIMIZE TABLE tbl_name
+OPTIMIZE TABLE tbl_name;

-In-place operation is not supported for tables with FULLTEXT
+In-place operation is not supported for tables with FULLTEXT indexes.
+The operation uses the INPLACE algorithm, but ALGORITHM and LOCK syntax is not permitted.

-Rebuilding a table with the FORCE
+Rebuilding a table with the FORCE option

-ALTER TABLE tbl_name
+ALTER TABLE tbl_name FORCE, ALGORITHM=INPLACE, LOCK=NONE;

-is not supported for tables with FULLTEXT
+Uses ALGORITHM=INPLACE as of MySQL 5.6.17.
+ALGORITHM=INPLACE is not supported for tables with FULLTEXT indexes.

 Performing a "null" rebuild

-ALTER TABLE tbl_name
+ALTER TABLE tbl_name ENGINE=InnoDB, ALGORITHM=INPLACE, LOCK=NONE;

-is not supported for tables with FULLTEXT
+Uses ALGORITHM=INPLACE as of MySQL 5.6.17.
+ALGORITHM=INPLACE is not supported for tables with FULLTEXT indexes.

 Renaming a table

-statement to rename tables.
+Renaming a table can be performed instantly or in place.
+MySQL renames files that correspond to the table tbl_name without making a copy.
+(You can also use the RENAME TABLE statement to rename tables.
 See Section 13.1.36, “RENAME TABLE Statement”.)
 Privileges granted specifically for the renamed table are not migrated to the new name.
 They must be changed manually.

 The following table provides an overview of online DDL support for tablespace operations.
 For details, see Syntax and Usage Notes.